Currency:USD $

 Dusk and Dawn Nerfed health, AP, attack speed Reduced attractiveness for many champions

-Endless Hunger AD to haste buff for melee Increased value for melee-centric champions
+Endless Hunger AD-to-haste buff for melee Increased value for melee-centric champions

 Top Lane Adjustments in Patch 26.9

-• Rune and Item Changes Impact:
+• Rune and item changes impact:

 Jungle Tier List Adjustments

-1. Warwick Buffs:
+1. Warwick buffs:

-2. Nerf to Briar and Sejuani:
+2. Nerf to Briar and adjustments to Sejuani:

-3. Shyvana's Complex Overhaul:
+3. Shyvana's full rework:

 Shyvana Changes Previous Patch 26.9 Impact